Leaf vegetable

-Leaf vegetables, also called leafy greens, vegetable greens, or simply greens, are plant leaves eaten as a vegetable, sometimes accompanied by their petioles and shoots, if tender.
-Leaf vegetables eaten raw in a salad can be called salad greens, whereas leaf vegetables eaten cooked can be called pot herbs.
+Leaf vegetables, also called leafy greens, vegetable greens, or simply greens, are plant leaves eaten as a vegetable.
+Those eaten raw in a salad can be called salad greens, whereas leaf vegetables eaten cooked can be called pot herbs.

-Nearly one thousand species of plants with edible leaves are known.
-Leaf vegetables most often come from short-lived herbaceous plants, such as lettuce and spinach.
-Woody plants of various species also provide edible leaves.
+Nearly 1,000 species of plants with edible leaves are known.
+Leaf vegetables most often come from short-lived herbaceous plants, such as lettuce and spinach, but also come from some woody plants.
+The leaves of many fodder crops (e.g. alfalfa, clover, and most grasses) are also edible by humans, but usually only as famine or processed food.